pboling/yacs/README.md

   - Example: echo "VITE_API_BASE=/" > .env.local to force relative base; default behavior already uses relative base in dev.

 ### Local mock data with reproducible seed
-- To generate deterministic mock data locally (no external API), enable the built-in mock server and set a seed:
+- The local deterministic mock for /scanner is ENABLED by default during development.
+You can control it with env vars:
-  - Enable mock: set LOCAL_SCANNER=1 (or VITE_USE_LOCAL_SCANNER=1)
+  - Force-enable mock: set LOCAL_SCANNER=1 (or VITE_USE_LOCAL_SCANNER=1)
+  - Disable mock: set LOCAL_SCANNER=0 (or VITE_USE_LOCAL_SCANNER=0)
+  - Switch to public API and enable proxies: set USE_PUBLIC_API=1 (or VITE_USE_PUBLIC_API=1)
 - Seed sources (first match wins): VITE_SEED, SEED, then the content of a .seed file in the project root; fallback to an internal default.
-  - Example:
+- Examples:
-    - On macOS/Linux: LOCAL_SCANNER=1 VITE_SEED=12345 npm run dev
+  - Default (mock on): npm run dev
-    - Or create a .seed file containing a number (e.g., 987654321) and run: LOCAL_SCANNER=1 npm run dev
+  - Use a specific seed: VITE_SEED=12345 npm run dev
+  - Use public API via proxy: USE_PUBLIC_API=1 npm run dev
+  - Disable mock without proxies (you provide /scanner): LOCAL_SCANNER=0 npm run dev
 - The REST endpoint /scanner will return data derived from the seed and request params, so the same seed and params always produce the same dataset.
 - This allows you to test initial load without relying on the public API.